hledwards33/python-template_v1/plan.md

 1. Create a Django interface for running models
 2. Output the logs to the interface
 3. Show which model is running and status in the interface
+4. Put this into a MRM context with git versions and saved logs

 ## Phase 5
 1. Develop a way to package the repo